dortania/OpenCore-Install-Guide/extras/monterey.md

   * You will lose access to non-full updates (Small 1-3GB updates)
   * Requires SIP, Apple Secure Boot, and AMFI disabled.

-Because Apple still supports the Macmini7,1, Haswell drivers are still supported in Monterey.
+Haswell iGPUs are still supported in Monterey
+  * Macmini7,1 uses these drivers

 ### Bluetooth